nodejs/nodejs.dev/CONTRIBUTING.md

 - The Status Checks for the test suite must pass
 - There must be at least one sign off
+- There must be no objections after a 48 hour period

+The default for each contribution is that it is accepted once no collaborator has an objection.
+During review collaborators may also request that a specific contributor who is most versed in a particular area gives a "LGTM" before the PR can be merged.

+In the case of an objection being raised in a pull request by another collaborator, all involved collaborators should seek to arrive at a consensus by way of addressing concerns being expressed by discussion, compromise on the proposed change, or withdrawal of the proposed change.

 ## When Landing